Tool Bags, Pouches and Belts

 • May feature hook-and-loop fasteners for attaching pouches and other

-Suspenders: Tool belts and other storage systems can become quite heavy when fully loaded with various tools and accessories.
+Tool belts and other storage systems can become quite heavy when fully loaded with various tools and accessories.
 Specially made suspenders help distribute the weight more evenly, preventing stress on your back and keeping you more comfortable so you can work for longer periods of time.
 Some suspenders even come with pockets and pouches of their own.
+Left-Handed Accommodation:

-Materials: When it comes to tool belts and pouches, leather is a popular material.
+When it comes to tool belts and pouches, leather is a popular material.
 Oil-tan, top-grain, suede and saddle leather are all frequently used.
 Leather is both durable and resistant to tears and punctures.
 Nylon and synthetic materials are also used for belts, bags and pouches.